tronprotocol/wallet-cli/README.md

 > Compile generated byte code

 constructor, params, isHex
-> Define the format of the bytecode，which determines the way to parse byteCode from parameters
+> Define the format of the bytecode, which determines the way to parse byteCode from parameters

 fee_limit
 > Transaction allows for the most consumed TRX